What is an independent advocate?

 If you would like this information guide in another version then please contact us and we will post or email you a copy.

-Equality, Legal & Advocacy:Search for Local Organisations
+Equality, Legal and Advocacy:Search for Local Organisations

 Our quick search tool can connect you to over 3000 service providers, suppliers and organisations supporting people across Scotland.
 To find support near you, simply enter your search term and select your local authority.